 The variety of natural colours in pure wool; the way wool can be hand-dyed by indie-dyers so that each skein can look unique; Superwashed wool’s ability to retain vibrant colours when dyed; wool’s superior stitch definition; the never-ending variety of textures and natural colours; its longevity and its availability in so many thicknesses make it super versatile.
 Using wool ensures that our creations are nothing short of stunning.
 Give a hundred knitters the same knitting pattern and, if they use wool or wool blends, you’ll get 100 different looking outcomes and each will feel slightly different too.
 Buy hand-dyed yarn, from a small, Indie dyer, and the variety of colours, shades and textures would be astounding!

-Wool has many benefits for our health.
+The benefits of using wool, instead of acrylic, for our health is startling.
 Not only does this versatile animal fibre help us to create amazing textiles, it also boasts extra benefits for our health and general wellbeing.
 There are no health benefits to acrylic yarn!
 There’s nothing natural in there.
 It’s a synthetic fibre that is made from petroleum-based products and also contains carcinogens that can be absorbed through the skin where any acrylic item is worn.
 Our ancient ancestors knew what they were doing when they started using spun wool for making textiles: there is archaeological evidence that people were spinning wool 10,000 years ago!
 Wool is a very effective form of all-weather protection.

 Wool is known to naturally regulate body temperature.
 The fibres in fleece and in spun wool from it are packed together so that small pockets of air form.
 This makes wool an extremely breathable material and helps the wearer of wool, whether human or sheep, avoid any clamminess when moving from cold to warm areas.
 Using wool for garments, whether knitted, crocheted, felted or woven, means that you can maintain a comfortable body temperature – so you’ll be warm in chilly winters yet cool in warmer seasons.
 Fine woollen garments and blankets can be layered easily to achieve the perfect body temperature just for you.
 Man-made fibres, such as acrylic, just do not provide these properties for your crafted items!